Explore the 9/11 Flag Collection for Soldiers and Find Inspiration for Flag Hanging

 - Find a pole that can fit snugly into the top side of the flag.

-- Insert a rope to both ends of the pole.
+- Insert a rope into both ends of the pole.

 - Attach a hook to the wall to hang the rope.